Defend Freedom.

 Smart Immigration

 My family came to America for freedom and opportunity.
-I’ll protect those ideals by securing the border, stopping trafficking, and enforcing the law—while making legal immigration fair and efficient, supporting Dreamers responsibly, and ensuring farms and businesses have the lawful workforce they need
+I’ll protect those ideals by securing the border, stopping trafficking, and enforcing the law—while making legal immigration fair and efficient, supporting Dreamers responsibly, and ensuring farms and businesses have the lawful workforce they need.

 People-First Economy Issues